christophernagel/CRUD-app/README.md

-# This is a basic CRUD app built using Sveltekit from Brad Traversy's crash course: https://www.youtube.com/watch?v=3TVy6GdtNuQ&t=7s
+# This is a basic CRUD app built using Sveltekit and Brad Traversy's crash course: https://www.youtube.com/watch?v=3TVy6GdtNuQ&t=7s

 ---